-We focus on hiring talented people, nurturing their growth and providing opportunities for them to make a real impact for themselves, for our clients and for Pitney Bowes.
-We see employee development as a partnership between individual employees and their manager, aided by strong support from our Human Resources organisation.
+We focus on hiring talented people, nurturing their growth, and providing opportunities for them to make a real impact for themselves, for our clients and for Pitney Bowes.
+We see employee development as a partnership between individual employees and their manager, aided by strong support from our Human Resources organization.

-The Learning, Leadership & Organizational Development organisation provides support for professional development, including offerings that improve and promote career mobility and employability.
-In addition, we provide programmes to improve role-based proficiency and leadership competency.

-These programmes are delivered in a variety of formats, including leading-edge virtual/mobile offerings that are available to employees.
-The Talent Development organisation provides a set of tools to enable individual development planning and track progress against identified development goals.
+The Learning, Leadership & Organizational Development organization provides support for professional development, including offerings that improve and promote career mobility and employability.
+In addition, we provide programs to improve role-based proficiency and leadership competency.
+These programs are delivered in a variety of formats, including leading-edge virtual/mobile offerings that are available to employees.
+The Talent Development organization provides a set of tools to enable individual development planning and track progress against identified development goals.

-We believe that it's important for employees to have opportunities to use the skills that they develop.
-To that end, we have increased our focus on internal mobility by implementing a 'look inside first' policy when we search for talent.
-We have also improved our internal web resources to help employees to pursue such opportunities.
+We believe it's important for employees to have opportunities to use the skills they develop.
+To that end, we have increased our focus on internal mobility by implementing a "look inside first" policy when we search for talent.
+We have also improved our internal web resources to help employees pursue such opportunities.

-In 2018 we launched our Enabling High Performance strategy, which replaced annual performance reviews with quarterly manager check-ins to discuss employees' performance in the context of goals.
+In 2018 we launched our Enabling High Performance strategy, which replaced annual performance reviews with quarterly manager check-ins to discuss employees' performance against goals.
 To make this possible, we provided managers with training on how to have effective feedback conversations.
-In 2019, we are following this up with a new coaching programme for all people managers.
-Our intent is to equip managers with the knowledge and skills needed to integrate coaching into their leadership style, so that they can develop their people to better succeed on their own.
-Managers will learn the difference between feedback and coaching and be able to have effective coaching conversations with their directly reporting employees and peers.
+In 2019, we are following this up with a new coaching program for all people managers.
+Our intent is to equip managers with the knowledge and skills needed to integrate coaching into their leadership style, so they can develop their people to better succeed on their own.
+Managers will learn the difference between feedback and coaching and be able to have effective coaching conversations with their direct reports and peers.

-Over the last several years, we have developed and implemented a comprehensive offering of core leadership development programmes.
+Over the last several years we have developed and implemented a comprehensive offering of core leadership development programs.
 The elements include:

-Leadership Essentials for Managers: This programme is designed for leaders who are newly hired or newly promoted to frontline manager positions, but it is also open to frontline managers who have not completed a leadership development programme since acquiring their position.
-We offer it both as a standalone programme and as a prerequisite for role-specific leadership programmes for client-facing groups such as Sales, Client Operations and Global Service.
+Leadership Essentials for Managers: This program is designed for leaders who are newly hired or newly promoted to frontline manager positions, but it is also open to frontline managers who have not completed a leadership development program since acquiring their position.
+We offer it both as a standalone program and as a prerequisite to role-specific leadership programs for client-facing groups such as Sales, Client Operations and Global Service.

 Site Leader Network (Lead Locally, Engage Globally): Building a sense of community, collaboration and vitality at our work sites is a critical component of sustaining our culture and values.
-This programme, launched in May 2017, identified senior leaders to serve as site leaders at facilities with 50 or more employees.
+This program, launched in May 2017, identified senior leaders to serve as site leaders in facilities with 50 or more employees.
 These leaders engaged teams to sponsor initiatives in their communities, develop site-wide communication strategies and gain a deeper understanding of the talent at their sites.
 We support these leaders with monthly updates on corporate initiatives as well as site-specific information.

-High Potential programmes: We believe strongly in identifying and investing in high-potential talent to help to accelerate business results and ensure a strong pipeline at all levels of the organisation.
-We have four enterprise-wide High Potential programmes in addition to specific leadership initiatives for individual business units:
+High Potential programs: We believe strongly in identifying and investing in high-potential talent to help accelerate business results and ensure a strong pipeline at all levels of the organization.
+We have four enterprise-wide High Potential programs in addition to specific leadership initiatives for individual business units: